-- A. A chairperson, appointed by the Academy President, shall head the Animated Feature Nominating Committee.
-An invitation will be sent to all active and life Academy members, requesting their participation.
-Those serving on the committee will be required to see a minimum percentage of submitted eligible films as defined by the then-current procedures. - B. All submitted eligible films will be made available to the Animated Feature Nominating Committee.
+- A. All active and life Academy members will be invited to participate on the Animated Feature Nominating Committee.
+Those serving on the nominating committee will be required to see a minimum percentage of submitted eligible films as defined by the then-current procedures. - B. All submitted eligible films will be made available to the Animated Feature Nominating Committee.
 The committee will vote by secret ballot.
 A nominations ballot shall be made available to all members of the Short Films and Feature Animation Branch.
 The Nominating Committee members shall vote in the order of their preference for not more than five motion pictures. - C. Final voting for the Animated Feature Film award shall be restricted to active and life Academy members.